-Delicious flavors of the ever popular Italian ice-cream better known as simply Spumoni, is revisited in a three layered spectacular Italian Spumoni Cake that is sure to impress.
+Delicious flavours of the ever popular Italian ice-cream better known as simply Spumoni!
+Here it’s revisited in a three layered spectacular Italian Spumoni Cake that is sure to impress!

 Every once in a while hubby will surprise me with the latest Bake From Scratch Magazine, packed full of drool worthy baked goods that can easily be replicated at home.
 A true baker’s delight in every sense of the word.